gordonbrander/trello_to_gh/README.md

 A quick-and-dirty script to convert Trello's export JSON file into GitHub Issues, and publish them to Github.

 - Labels can be re-mapped
+- Lists can be re-mapped to labels and/or milestones
 - You can exclude all cards in a particular list
 - You can exclude all cards with a particular label
 - A link back to the original card is provided in the body